 The apostle, John, wrote, “Perfect love casts out fear.”
-(1 John 4:18) This was written by a man who, when the chips were down for Jesus, scattered in fear with the rest of the apostles.
-As Jesus tried to tell them of the need for him to die and be raised from the dead, something the apostles did not understand, he predicted they would all forsake him.
+(1 John 4:18) This was written by a man who, when the chips were down for Jesus, kept his distance from Jesus in fear with the rest of the apostles.
+When Jesus tried to tell them of the need for him to die and be raised from the dead, they did not understand.
+He predicted they would forsake him.

-Peter might have pumped his chest with bravado as he protested that others might leave Jesus, but he would never leave.
-(Matthew 26:32-33) But, Jesus knew better than Peter knew himself.
-He predicted that Peter, though swearing allegiance at that very moment, would deny him not once, but three separate times.
+Peter pumped his chest with bravado as he protested that he would never leave, (Matthew 26:32-33), but Jesus knew Peter better than Peter knew himself.
+He knew that Peter would deny him not once, but three separate times.
 (Matthew 26:34)

 So great was the fear that overtook the disciples that they scattered after Jesus was taken by the Roman soldiers.
-Even Peter, who didn’t scatter, but stayed back to witness the interrogation, beatings, mocking and humiliation to which Jesus was subjected, denied that he knew him… three times.
+Though Peter stayed back to witness the interrogation, beatings, mocking and humiliation to which Jesus was subjected, but he denied that he knew him three separate times.

 Fear is a powerful emotion.
 It can overwhelm us and cause us to stumble from the path that we know is right.
 How do we overcome fear?